realworldocaml/book/en/02-guided-tour.md

 $ eval `opam config -env`
 ```

+Note that the above commands will take some time to run.
+When they're
-Then create a file called `~/.ocamlinit` in your home directory:
+done, create a file called `~/.ocamlinit` in your home directory:

 ```ocaml
 #use "topfind"